 A job description should outline the core duties of the role and jobseekers should be able to align their experience and qualifications to the requirements.

 Jobseekers usually want to know what an employer is offering as a salary at the application stage.
-Omitting salary details on job adverts can lead to an increase in gender and ethnicity pay gaps.
+Omitting salary details on job adverts can lead to a decrease in gender and ethnicity pay gaps.
 This could give the first impression to future candidates that there is a lack of transparency and a level of secrecy which might also continue in the culture of the workplace.

 The salary topic can be a taboo subject owing to its sensitivity with confidentiality and competition for organisations competing against other employers.
 Pay transparency can make salary negotiations easier for both parties due to knowing a salary range that is within budget for employers and deemed fair for jobseekers.